FAQ

 Stay Safe: zkPass TransGate is developed based on Google Manifest V3 framework, introducing stricter permission management to ensure your private data remains secure and inaccessible to any third party, including zkPass.

-Feel free to join our Discord to ask more questions.
+Feel free to join our to ask more questions.